fuzzygroup/wayfarer/README.md

 * Ensures non-circular, breadth-first and multithreaded traversal of page graphs
 * Parses HTML/XML with [Nokogiri](http://nokogiri.org) and JSON with `::JSON` or [oj](https://github.com/ohler55/oj)
 * Can extract metadata with [Pismo](https://github.com/peterc/pismo)
+* Integrates with ActiveJob so you can use your favorite job queue
 * Is agnostic about data storage

 ## Installation